SALLY FORT

 • Typically, evaluation should take around 7% of the cost of your project - give or take.
 There's no real hard and fast rule but it's about that to get something worthwhile.
 You can spend more, you can spend less, and this partly depends on the size and duration of the activity.

-• Most medium - large cultural projects tend to cost between £5000 and £20,000 to evaluate.
+• Most medium - large cultural projects tend to cost between £6000 and £30,000 to evaluate.
 Smaller ones understandably cost a bit less - again depending on what you want.
 (A large agency will cost more than an individual consultant, partnership or small company - there are pros and cons either way.
 And specialists within the London area tend to cost more than those elsewhere).
+Really large projects can of course cost more.

 • What are you buying - is it capacity or expertise?
 If it's capacity you might want to outsource the whole thing.
 So you need to allocate a bigger budget.